Use Terraformer to import existing infrastructure resources into Terraform

 - RDS

-Although not shown in the diagram, the resources for each environment are tagged with an Environment tag,
+Although not shown in the diagram, each environment's resources are tagged with an Environment tag, and their

-with values set to dev, prod, and mng, respectively.
+values are set to dev, prod, and mng, respectively.

 Prepare authentication information